Most headaches go away on their own and are not a sign of something more serious.

 - you feel sick, vomit and find light or noise painful

-Urgent advice: Get advice from 111 now if:
+Urgent advice: Get an urgent GP appointment or call 111 if:

-You have a severe headache and:
+You or your child has a severe headache and:

-- your jaw hurts when eating
+- jaw pain when eating

 - blurred or double vision

-Immediate action required: Call 999 or go to A&E if:
+Immediate action required: Call 999 or go to A&E if you or your child:

-You have an extremely painful headache and:
+You or your child has an extremely painful headache and:

 - sudden problems speaking or remembering things